Jesus, Name of

 Only pray for things that are in agreement with God’s will when you pray ‘in His name’

-He were in that situation, for the name represents all that He is (Mt 18:20, 28:18-20; Mk 16:17; Act 3:6; Jas 5:15,16).
-He invests His authority in us, confirming it by actioning what we say and do, provided it is done under His instructions.
+to be speaking on His behalf to invoke His power, the one who came to bind up the wounded, restore the broken and free the human heart from captivity to sin in its multitude of manifestations (Lk 4:18,19,21).
+While on earth He authorised His disciples to act in His name, and today He also gives us believers the permission, right and power to enforce what He would do if He were in that situation, for the name represents all that He is (Mt 18:20, 28:18-20; Mk 16:17,18; Lk 9:1, 10:19; Act 1:8, 3:6; Jas 5:15,16).
+He invests His authority in us, confirming it by doing what we say, provided it is done according to His instructions and He receives the credit for it.
 Using His name is not a magic formula or open invitation to claim everything we want, but rather an opportunity to ask for that which is His will, with the expectation of faith that we will receive (Lk 11:9-13; Jas 4:3, 5:14).
-There must be a right relationship with Him for this delegated authority to be used appropriately and effectively.
+Jesus' name is not a tool to gain power but a way of life, requiring a right relationship with Him and walk of obedience with a God-honouring lifestyle for this delegated authority to be used appropriately and effectively (Jn 14:15; Eph 4:1; 1 Thes 2:12).
 We need to be under authority to have and exercise true authority (Mt 8:5-10).

-Delegated authority is only as good or powerful as the one who is being represented – to back up the requests or enforce the orders.
+Delegated authority is only as powerful as the one who is being represented and so able to back up the requests or enforce the orders.
 This necessitates there being a right relationship, so the servant knows what the master wants or has received explicit instructions as to what is to be followed through (Lk 12:43).
-Not being rightly connected to, and under authority while trying to exercise authority will have disastrous consequences – deception and being overcome by evil (Act 19:13-16).
-By ourselves we can do nothing for Him, its only by being in close union with God that the divine life can flow to and through us to touch others (Zech 4:6; Jn 5:19,30, 15:4,5).
-When we pray we are instructed to ask boldly ‘in His name’ (Jn 14:13,14, 15:16, 16:23,24; Act 4:29,30).
+Not being rightly connected to, by being under the covering and authority while trying to exercise this divinely delegated licence will have disastrous consequences of being deceived and overcome by evil (Act 19:13-16).
+With genuine humility we must always recognise that by ourselves we can do nothing for Him, it is only by being in close union with God that the divine life can flow to and through us to touch others (Zech 4:6; Jn 5:19,30, 15:4,5).
+He gives us the privilege to pray and ask boldly ‘in His name’ (Jn 14:13,14, 15:16, 16:23,24; Act 4:29,30).

-Be careful how you use the name of Jesus – it should never be desecrated
+Be careful how you use the name of Jesus – it should never be dishonoured

-Recognising what Christ has achieved, many will come ‘in Jesus name’, claiming to speak on His behalf but deceiving multitudes of people with lies.
+Recognising what Christ has achieved, many will come ‘in Jesus name’, claiming to speak on His behalf but deceiving multitudes of people with lies (Mt 24:5).
 Some of these deceptions present a false hope of salvation such as relying on good works, membership in a church or cheap gospel.
-Thus It is essential to search the Scriptures for the truth ourselves rather than just believing what is told us (Mt 24:5; Act 17:11).
+Thus it is essential to search the Scriptures for the truth ourselves rather than just believing what is told us and test the validity of all teaching ( Act 17:11; 1 Jn 4:1).
+This involves discerning the character of the speaker and observing the fruit of their doctrine.

-See also: authority, baptism (water), declare, deliverance, God's will, Jesus Christ, keys, prayer, profanity, responsible/responsibility.
+See also: authority, baptism (water), blood, declare, deliverance, God's will, Jesus Christ, keys, prayer, profanity, protection, responsible/responsibility, victory.